A Brief Guide to Providing Insights as a Service

 Product

 The data product, which is, in most cases, a report, either static or interactive, is the vehicle that delivers value to the end-user.
-We can use an analogy from architecture by following the Vitruvian rules for buildings and translating it to our context:
+We can use an analogy from architecture by following the Vitruvian rules for buildings and translating them to our context:

 - Sound: Is the analysis mathematically and statistically correct?